nRF24/CircuitPython_nRF24L01/docs/troubleshooting.rst

 FIFO Capacity
 *************

-Remeber that the nRF24L01's FIFO (First-In, First-Out) buffers have 3 levels.
+Remember that the nRF24L01's FIFO (First-In, First-Out) buffers have 3 levels.
 This means that there can be up to 3 payloads waiting to be read (RX) and up to 3 payloads waiting to be transmit (TX).
-Notice there are seperate FIFO buffers sending & receiving (respectively mentioned in this documentation as TX FIFO & RX FIFO).
+Notice there are separate FIFO buffers sending & receiving (respectively mentioned in this documentation as TX FIFO & RX FIFO).

 Each of the 3 levels in the FIFO buffers can only store a *maximum* of 32 bytes.
 If you receive 2 payloads with a length of 4 bytes each, then there is only 1 level of the RX FIFO buffers left unoccupied.